Built for macOS 26+ · lives in your menu bar

 Feature 1 · Selection toolbar

-In your browser, mail, docs, code — anywhere you highlight text, a floating toolbar appears right next to it.
-Each button is a skill you define.
+In your browser, mail, docs, code — anywhere you highlight text, a floating AI toolbar appears right next to it.
+Every button is a skill you build: write the prompt, pick an icon, and it's on the bar.
 One click opens a streaming conversation you can keep asking.

 Safari — an article